jbestrada/jbestrada.github.io/index.md

 ## Bio
 I am a Postdoctoral Research Fellow in Mechanical Engineering at the University of Michigan.
-My current research involves experimental full-field techniques aimed at in vitro mechanical characterization, fatigue, and failure analysis of the anterior cruciate ligament in the knee.
-I'm interested generally in connecting mechanics to tissue deformation and failure, ranging from fatigue damage of ligaments to blunt- and blast-induced traumatic brain injury at a cellular level.
+My current research involves experimental full-field techniques aimed at in vitro mechanical characterization, fatigue, and failure analysis of soft materials and tissues, such as the anterior cruciate ligament in the knee.
+I'm interested generally in connecting mechanics to soft material/tissue deformation and failure, ranging from fatigue damage of ligaments to blunt- and blast-induced traumatic brain injury at a cellular level.

 ## Professional Appointments
 <figure>